cybertraining-dsc/fa20-523-327/report/report.md

 October 9, 2020
 Final Project Planning

-Team
+Team Currently
-Currently, I do not have a team for the final project.
+I do not have a team for the final project.
 I tried using the, “Search for Teammates!” forum within Piazza, but it does not look like other people are searching for teammates.
 I could be wrong and maybe I am not looking in the right place to find teammates, but for now, I will be working on this project alone.
 Within the, “Search for Teammates!” forum I added a post about myself and contact information.
 If someone does contact me, I will try to form a team because I would rather work on the final project as a team rather than individually.